akruszewski/gibl/manuscript/chapter1.md

 # 1. Introduction to Blockchain

+TODO: Add more exercises to each section w.r.t. content, e.g. functions

 In this chapter, we will get ourselves introduced to some definitions and examples for blockchain.
 We will see what properties a blockchain has, what it allows us to do and what it is good for.

 I> ### Definition 1